Applications for returning diplomats and permit holders to be vetted

 The PS says all individuals must clear a negative test result for the virus before boarding their flight.

 “That test result must be reviewed and approved by the Ministry of Health before the traveler departs for Fiji.
-Some may be required to test again upon arrival based on assessment of risk by the Ministry of Health.”

-He adds these individuals must then spend at least 14 days in a government-designated quarantine facility.
+Some may be required to test again upon arrival based on the assessment of risk by the Ministry of Health.
+These individuals must then spend at least 14 days in a government-designated quarantine facility.”

 After the quarantine period, individuals must clear another negative COVID test result before entering the country.